OpenTasmania/oj-server/docs/kubernetes.md

 ---

-By following this guide, you should be able to effectively use the `install_kubernetes.py` script to deploy and manage the Open Journey Planner Server using Kubernetes.
+By following this guide, you should be able to effectively use the `install_kubernetes.py` script to deploy and manage the Open Journey Server using Kubernetes.
 The script provides a flexible and powerful way to handle both local development and production deployments.